-Source: U.S. Census Bureau, 2013-2017 American Community Survey a.
-Electrical Transmission and Distribution
+Source: U.S. Census Bureau, 2013-2017 American Community Survey

 Electrical power is provided to residents and businesses in Oconee County by four providers (Map 7-3).
 The Blue Ridge Electric Cooperative has the largest service area, including most of the unincorporated area in western and southern Oconee County.
 The Cooperative's service area encompasses more than 1,800 square miles that also include areas in Anderson, Greenville, Spartanburg, and Pickens counties.
 Blue Ridge provides service to 64,890 members and is South Carolina's fourth largest electric cooperative (Blue Ridge Electric Cooperative, 2019).